mkarsene/frontend-dev-test/README.md

 - The application must be developed using Recoil for state management
 - Creating or editing new users
 - Creating or editing thresholds

+## Submission

+Fork this repository and submit a pull request.
+You can also send us a link to a private repository.
+We will review your code and get back to you as soon as possible.
+We will not use your code for any other purpose than reviewing your skills.
+We will not share your code with anyone else.

 ## API